JoshRupp/ceg4110-group-12-spring-2021/Information/Design.md

 The parameters of the _-item_recipe_ command are a way to provide a convenient way to search for a item recipe.
 The user need not know exactly what he/she wishes to search for.
-However, this command does require that the user needs to know exactly one of the three ways of quantifying an item in the Monster Hunter World game.
-Providing no parameters, returns nothing, except a message telling the user to input a name, type, or rarity if they wish to see a craftable recipe for that item, if applicable.
+However, this command does require that the user needs to know some part of the name.
+Providing no parameters, returns nothing, except a message telling the user to input a name.
 Not all items in the Monster Hunter World game are craftable.
 Thus if the item searched for is non-craftable then the bot will return a message to that affect.
-If the user inputs two or all three parameters the _item_recipe command_ shall use the first parameter given.
 This design provides flexibility and robustness from an functionality standpoint.
 Moreover, makes it a convenient user friendly design so that the user does not need to be an expert in all things related to craft-able items in Monster Hunter World.
 In order to find out useful information about items and craftabililty.

-The flexibility of the parameters was the most intellectually intensive part of this command's design.
-From the users perspective, if they don't know anything about the game or very little I wanted to be able to still have this Bot provide useful information.
-Thus entering one, two or all three parameters will not only cause no functionality undefined errors.
-Moreover, will provide a flex-able input interface for the user.
-Thus need know only one of the three ways to represent an item that is craftable.

 examples of _item make_ command usage:

 `-item_recipe Mega Potion`  -- example with _name_ parameter

-`-item_recipe medicine`     -- example with _type_ parameter

-`-item_recipe 2`            -- example with _rarity_  parameter
+`-item_recipe 12`           -- example with _id_ parameter

 example of _item make_ command return value(s):